au190/au190_myEsp/readme.md

 cmnd/ws/PulseTime5 300

 -----------   PulseTimeOn   -----------
-PulseTimeOn - Turn ON the GPIO without sending a POWER ON msg
+PulseTimeOn - If PulseTime msg is sent the output turns ON automatically.
-            - It can be 1 or other
+            - It can be 0 or 1
-            - defult 255

 cmnd/ws/PulseTimeOn
 cmnd/ws/PulseTimeOn 1